In this Article:

 There is some merit to these arguments, but I disagree with both.

-For years I have asked CCW experts to please show me a single case where a DA was successful in getting a conviction based on the fact that the firearm was legally modified.
-I have never been shown one, but I have disproven several.
+For years, I’ve challenged CCW experts to provide a single case where a prosecutor successfully obtained a conviction based solely on legally modifying a firearm.
+I have never been shown one, but I have disproven several.Â

 A legal shooting is legal regardless of whether or not you have a slightly lighter trigger, night sights, a red dot, or a stippled grip.